rupalibansal/eShop/README.md

   - Shows the total order value.
   - Includes a "Checkout" button (currently disabled as integration with Stripe is pending).

+## Data Management

+### Firebase

+This project uses Firebase Realtime Database to store product details.
+The initial data is seeded from the H&M API using a script that:

+- uses the data fetched from the H&M API.
+- Transforms the data to be compatible with the Firebase database structure.
+- Pushes the transformed data to Firebase.

+The seeding script can be found in `productService.js`.
+Ensure you configure Firebase with your project's credentials before running the script.

 ## Future Enhancements

 - **Stripe Payment Integration**: The checkout button will be enabled and linked to Stripe’s payment API for processing transactions.